-On average, the duties of secretary take approximately 10-15 hours immediately following each face-to-face board meeting (less for conference calls).
+On average, a secretary's duties take approximately 10-15 hours immediately following each face-to-face board meeting (less for conference calls).
 Additionally, the Board meets face-to-face four times a year.

-- Provides oversight for the registration of proxies for annual membership meeting
+- Provides oversight for the registration of proxies for the annual membership meeting

-- Oversees conduct of all board and general membership ballots
+- Oversees the conduct of all board and general membership ballots

-- Assures that all notices are given in accordance with the provisions of AIHA Bylaws or as required by law
+- Assures that all notices are given following the provisions of AIHA Bylaws or as required by law

 - Works with the CEO to prepare and present a brief report at the annual membership meeting